Pantyhose-X/awesome/README.md

 *   [google/fully-homomorphic-encryption](https://github.com/google/fully-homomorphic-encryption) - An FHE compiler for C++

-*   [LibreCAD/LibreCAD](https://github.com/LibreCAD/LibreCAD) - LibreCAD is a cross-platform 2D CAD program written in C++17 using the Qt framework.
-It can read DXF and DWG files and can write DXF, PDF and SVG files.
+*   [LibreCAD/LibreCAD](https://github.com/LibreCAD/LibreCAD) - LibreCAD is a cross-platform 2D CAD program written in C++17.
+It can read DXF/DWG files and can write DXF/PDF/SVG files.
+It supports point/line/circle/ellipse/parabola/spline primitives.
 The user interface is highly customizable, and has dozens of translations.

 *   [FreeCAD/FreeCAD](https://github.com/FreeCAD/FreeCAD) - This is the official source code of FreeCAD, a free and opensource multiplatform 3D parametric modeler.